aws/eks-anywhere/docs/content/en/docs/clustermgmt/etcd-backup-restore/external-etcd-backup/ubuntu-rhel-etcd-backup.md

 For EKS Anywhere on Nutanix, the default username is eksa.
 The default username cannot be changed.
 {{% /alert %}}

+{{% alert title="Note" color="warning" %}}
-Note: The following commands use the username as 'ec2-user'.
-All EKS-A clusters on bare-metal, vSphere, and Snow use the username ‘ec2-user’ for their nodes.
-For EKS-A CloudStack, use 'capc’ instead of ec2-user; for EKS-A Nutanix, use ‘eksa’ instead of ec2-user.
+The following commands use the username as 'ec2-user'.
+All EKS Anywhere clusters on bare-metal, vSphere, and Snow use the username ‘ec2-user’ for their nodes.
+For EKS Anywhere CloudStack, use 'capc’ instead of ec2-user; for EKS Anywhere Nutanix, use ‘eksa’ instead of ec2-user.
+{{% /alert %}}

 1. Login to any one of the etcd VMs
 ```bash